eduardsui/defuse/README.md

 # defuse
-Single C-file library mapping basic fuse APIs over Cloud Filter API (cfapi).
+Single C-file library mapping basic fuse APIs(somehow compatible with libfuse) over Cloud Filter API (cfapi).

 This library was written for one of my projects(edwork).

+The reason for writting this is that unlinke the two implementations of FUSE for Microsoft Windows that I am aware of (Dokan and WinFSP), defuse doesn't have any dependencies and doesn't require any driver installation or superuser privileges.
+Also, this code has no license restrictions (public domain).

 # Usage
 Just add `defuse.c` and `defuse.h` to your fuse project and `#include "defuse.h"` instead of `fuse.h`.